Aditya-0011/manager-service/README.md

 - 🛡️ **Automated Validation**: Real-time payload validation via a gRPC unary interceptor.
 Invalid requests are rejected before they hit business logic.
 - 🗄️ **Robust Data Storage**: Uses PostgreSQL for reliable data persistence.
 Raw SQL statements are maintained in the `sql/` directory for optimized query execution.
 - 🚦 **Graceful Shutdown**: Handles OS signals to safely drain active connections and close database pools.
-- 📝 **Structured Logging**: Built-in JSON structured logging using Go's standard `log/slog`.

 ## API Summary

-The service implements a multi-domain gRPC interface focused on content management:
+The service implements a multi-domain gRPC interface tailored exclusively for resume and portfolio management:
-- **User Management**: Updating profile metadata, about descriptions, and avatar links.
+- **User Profile**: Endpoints for updating the user's main about description and avatar links.
+- **Experiences**: Orchestrating complex timeline histories, including companies and deeply nested positions.
 - **Projects**: Managing showcase projects, linked repositories, and featured status flags.
-- **Experiences**: Orchestrating complex timeline histories, including deeply nested positions and roles.
-- **Technologies**: Mapping a taxonomy of tech-stack skills to specific projects and experiences.
+- **Technologies**: Mapping a taxonomy of tech-stack skills dynamically to projects and experiences.
+- **Messages**: Storing and retrieving contact form submissions sent from the public website.

 ## Database Architecture

-- **Dedicated Schema**: Operates under the `portfolio` schema, managing entities like `user`, `project`, `experience`, `position`, and `technology`.
+- **Dedicated Schema**: Operates under the `portfolio` schema, managing entities like `user`, `project`, `experience`, `position`, `message`, and `technology`.
 - **Restricted Access**: Connects using the `manager_service` database role, which does **not** have direct `INSERT`, `UPDATE`, or `DELETE` permissions on tables.
-- **Stored Procedures**: All complex writes are handled safely via strictly defined database functions (e.g., `portfolio.edit_experience`).
+- **Stored Procedures**: All complex writes, cascading deletions, and relational upserts (e.g., updating an experience timeline and linking project positions) are handled safely via strictly defined database functions (e.g., `portfolio.edit_experience`).

 ## Getting Started